A Little About the Practitioners

 Carrie is committed to ongoing education in the area of trauma and practices from an anti-oppressive approach.
 She has worked with a diverse client group and believes in using a client-centered approach to therapy.
 In her spare time, Carrie enjoys spending time with her family and her 2 dogs.
 She also enjoys travelling and experiencing other cultures.

 Tess Carrigan is a licensed Clinical Social Worker offering individual therapy for children and adolescents (ages 7+), their families, and individual adults.
 She uses client-centred, best practice therapies when working with people who are struggling with various mental health and emotional concerns including trauma, grief and loss, anxiety, depression and stress.
+Tess is formally trained in EMDR Therapy, an evidence-based treatment for Post-Traumatic Stress Disorder and is dedicated to helping people resolve issues from their past that hold them back from living life fully in the present.

-Growing up on beautiful Cape Breton Island allowed Tess to experience the natural riches of the Island which contributed to her desire to become a Social Worker and to work with individuals who are facing challenges in their lives.
+Growing up on beautiful Cape Breton Island allowed Tess to experience the natural riches of the area which contributed to her desire to become a Social Worker and to work with individuals who are facing challenges in their lives.
 Tess' educational and clinical training includes a Masters of Social Work Degree (Wilfrid Laurier University), a Bachelor of Social Work Degree (Dalhousie University), a Bachelor of Community Studies with Honours in Psychology (Cape Breton University), and a Diploma in Human Services, Disability Supports and Services (NS Community College).

 Tess enjoys working with diverse groups of people including different genders, sexual orientations or identities, and cultural backgrounds.
 For the last several years Tess has worked in the First Nation community of Eskasoni and is dedicated to offering culturally safe clinical services.
 She is also WPATH trained clinician and is able to complete transgender assessments for hormone and surgical readiness.